magento/merchdocs/src/cms/page-add.md

    Separate multiple words with a comma.
 Meta keywords are ignored by some search engines, but used by others.

-1. For the **Meta Description** , enter a brief description of the page for search results listings.
+1. For **Meta Description**, enter a brief description of the page for search results listings.

    Ideally, the description should be from 150-160 characters in length, with a maximum limit of 255.